Advanced Filtering

 - URL — searches across the full URL, host, and path

-- Request — searches the HTTP method, URL, and client/app name
+- Request — searches the HTTP method, URL, client/app name, and request body

-- Response — searches the status code and content type
+- Response — searches the status code, content type, and response body

 Select the mode from the dropdown next to the filter input.
 Search is instant and case-insensitive.